Graduate Students

 Miriam Mukasa

-Miriam N. Mukasa is a second-year doctoral student in the combined Clinical and Counseling Psychology program at Utah State University.
+Miriam N. Mukasa is a fourth-year doctoral student in the combined Clinical and Counseling Psychology program at Utah State University.
 She received her B.A in psychology from Southeastern Louisiana University in 2013 and an M.S in ABA Psychology from the University of Southern California in 2021.
 She has worked as a behavioral therapist at First Steps for Kids Inc. where she provided ABA therapy to children with developmental disabilities.
 Prior to that, she worked as an in-country Head of Operations at Washington University in St. Louis’s ICHAD where she conducted several NIH funded research projects working with vulnerable populations in Uganda.
 Her research interests are in using technology to increase access to mental health services in limited resource communities, implementing acceptance and commitment therapy interventions for depression, and promotion of coping among those living with and providing care to individuals with chronic illnesses.

 |